 Item Description Function 1 Menu Buttons Set and view parameters of the application.
 2 Dispenser field Indicates the status of the dispenser: Ready or Not Ready.
 3 Fault Indicator field Displays fault messages.
 4 CURRENT PART VOLUME Visually indicates the percent of the job which is completed and the actual dispensed volume at the end of the part cycle.
-5 NEXT CONTROLLER Toggle between dispensing systems if using a Dual-PCI controller.
+5 NEXT CONTROLLER Toggle between dispensing systems if using a Dual PCI controller.
 6 Label User-defined label; indicates the current operator interface that is displayed on the screen.
 The user-defined label can be up to 10 charaters.
 7 SYSTEM STATUS Appears as the default screen; displays the system configuration.
 8 MATERIAL TEMP Indicates material temperature.
 9 PRESSURE Indicates system operating pressures.
-10 BEAD SIZE DEAD SIZE Displays bead size.
+40 10 BEAD SIZE Displays bead size.
 Bead size is an arbitrary number between 1 and 99.
-DEAD SIZE Touch BEAD SIZE to increase or decrease bead size.
-11 PURGE ON PURGE OFF Starts and stops the gun purge function.
-12 PART I.D.
+10 Touch BEAD SIZE to increase or decrease bead size.
+11 PART I.D.
 Displays the current part I.D.
-13 I/O Indicators Displays robot signals-Non-RS4 I/O configuration shown.
+12 I/O Indicators Displays robot signals-Non-RS4 I/O configuration shown.
 DISPENSE COMPLETE appears on RS4 I/O configuration.